 Happy New Year!
-I wanted to start the year with something healthy and heartwarming, perfect for cool weather days.
+I wanted to start the year off with something healthy, heartwarming and perfect for cool weather days.

 - 1 carrot, peeled and diced